Ares-Developers/Ares-docs/new/particles.rst

 ------------------------------

-Gas particles could only damage objects residing on the same cell as itself, no matter how big the particle's image was. :game:`Ares` allows to customize this.
+Gas particles could only damage objects residing on the same cell as itself, no matter how big the particle's image was. :game:`Ares` allows customizing this.

 :tagdef:`[ParticleType]DamageRange=double - cells`
   The particle damage is applied to all objects in this range around the gas